Is your company a startup?

 Finnish private equity investors usually want to help their portfolio companies grow in value by increasing their turnover and profitability.
 The target companies should have a solid basis in terms of, for example, management, organization, expertise, production and competitiveness

 that enables the increase in turnover and positive development in financial performance.
 The position of the company in the value chain must also enable growth.
 Sometimes, the company itself will not be a growth company, but by merging two or more companies the investor can build an interesting growth path and open up new development trends.
-Private equity investors can also be interested in lower-growth companies
+PE investors can also be interested in lower-growth companies

 with a relatively safe market status and strong cash flow.